slotThe/slotThe.github.io/posts/weighted-colimits/2022-10-15-weighted-colimits.md

 $$

-This is exactly the way the tensor product of bimodules is defined in Equation $1$, hence it is very tempting to write the resulting coequaliser as $1 \otimes_{\mathcal{J}} F$.
-As such, a colimit of a functor $F$ over $\mathcal{J}$ can be seen as a tensor product of functors with the terminal functor.
-Now, the terminal functor is not very interesting; what if we replace it with something more complicated?
+This is exactly the way the tensor product of bimodules is defined in Equation $1$, hence it is tempting to write the resulting coequaliser as
+$1 \otimes_{\mathcal{J}} F$.
+As such, a colimit of a functor $F$ over
+$\mathcal{J}$ can be seen as a tensor product of functors with the terminal functor.
+Now, the terminal functor is not very interesting;
+what if we replace it with something more complicated?
 Well, that's exactly the point where weighted colimits come into play!
 Using a *weight* $W$ instead of $\mathbb{T}$, we would end up with something like

 $$
   \coprod_{a, b \in \mathcal{J}} W b \times \mathcal{J}(a, b) \times F a \rightrightarrows \coprod_{a \in \mathcal{J}} W a \times F a \longrightarrow W \otimes_{\mathcal{J}} F.